Our Primary Mission:

 Circle of Hope is located out of Duluth, MN and is an organization committed to serving breast cancer patients in northern Minnesota and northern

 Wisconsin.
-It is a 501(c) 3 charitable organization serving the public interest of helping people of any age in poverty and financial distress with a breast
+It is a 501(c) 3 charitable organization serving the public interest of helping people of any age in poverty and financial distress from a breast

 The mission is achieved in several ways:

-1. We pay payments for breast cancer treatment bills from designated funds that have been raised from fundraisers, third party fundraisers, small grants and designated donor money.
-These payments are paid to the providers of the services not to patients.
+1. Circle of Hope pays breast cancer treatment bills from designated funds.
+(These are funds from fundraisers, third party fundraisers, small grants and designated donor money.)
+These payments are paid to the providers of the services and not to patients.
 The patient fills out paper work and a release of information.
 Billing must be verified.